stehrn/tradebook/SQL.md

 # Overview
-This article presents a relational database schema for a trading application and examines what happens when a trade is executed, including how to handle fx conversion of monetary amounts, and handle trade history via bi-temporal chaining.
+This article presents a relational database schema for a trading application and examines what happens when a trade is executed, including how to apply fx conversion of monetary amounts, and handle trade history via bi-temporal chaining.
 We look at a few typical trade reporting use cases and associated sql queries, and show a simple way to run and test queries locally using an embedded [H2](https://www.h2database.com/html/main.html) in-memory database.

 In the final section we discuss some of the different ways to access the database model within a Java application before choosing the 'ORM-alternative' database library [jOOQ](https://www.jooq.org) with a demo using a simple Spring Boot application.